GRMN250 Intermediate German III

 - IV.
 Prerequisites

-- GRMN202 (C or better) or permission of the Department of Language & Literature
+- GRMN202 (C or better) or equivalent or permission of the Department of Language & Literature

 - V. Other Pertinent Information